0x4248/notebook/content/01 Areas/Science/Physics/02 Forces and Motion/Free-body diagrams.md

 | [[Normal contact force]]                           | The force when once object rests on another               |
 ## Showing forces
 - Each force vector is represented by an arrow with a label showing its force
-- The longer the arrow the stronger the force
+- The longer the arrow the stronger the force is (magnitude)

 ![[Free body diagram friction.svg]]